 Residential Roof Repair and Installation Cost

 The roof is typically one of the most expensive components of residential construction.
-The cost of a roof repair or installation is made up of several factors including materials, labor, accessories, location, accessibility, etc.
+The cost of replacement or repair is made up of several factors including materials, labor, accessories, location, accessibility, etc.

 - Repair Estimate – Typically, a roof repair may cost anywhere between $200 and $4000.
-If it gets to be more than 50% of the cost of replacement, it’s time to consider a new roof installation.
+If your roof repair gets to be more than 50% of the cost of a full replacement, it’s time to consider installing a new roof.

-- Residential Installation – The average range for replacement costs is between $7,000 and $15,000.
-Some materials can double or even triple that amount depending on the size of your roof, and geographic location it can be double or even triple the average.
+- Residential Installation – The average price range for a roof replacement is between $7,000 and $15,000.
+Depending on the material, size of your roof, and geographic location it can be double or even triple the average.

 Why Should You Hire a Professional Residential Contractor?

-- Contractors will often find issues you may not have known existed and save you significant time, money, and headaches.
+- Experienced roofers will often find issues you may not have known existed and save you significant time, money, and headache.

-- Hiring a professional residential contractor will ensure that you’re getting excellent work utilizing the latest techniques and the highest quality materials that you won’t find at the hardware store.
+- Hiring professional roofing services will ensure that you’re getting excellent roof work utilizing the latest roofing techniques and the highest quality materials that you won’t find at the hardware store.

-- They always make safety a top priority to protect your home and their employees.
+- A professional roofer always makes safety a top priority to protect your home and its employees.

-- Most projects require necessary permits and adherence to building codes and city ordinances.
-A professional residential roofing company will obtain these permits for you as a part of roofing services and ensure the repair or installation meets current requirements.
+- Most residential and commercial roofing projects require permits and adherence to building codes and city ordinances.
+A roofing company will obtain these permits for you as a part of roofing services and ensure the repair or installation meets the current requirements.

-- A certified residential contractor can often provide basic maintenance advice and help homeowners to see signs of potential problems, saving money in the long term.
+- A certified roofer can often provide basic roof maintenance advice and help homeowners to see signs of potential problems, saving them money in the long run.

-- Typically, a full, professional replacement is completed within one or two days.
-If you attempt this job on your own, you could spend a full week or longer.
+- Typically, a full professional roof replacement is completed within one or two days.
+If you attempt this job on your own, you could spend a full week or longer on your roof.

 What To Consider While Installing a New Roof?

-- Timeframe – Asphalt shingles are the quickest installation at usually one to two days for larger residential projects.
-Slate takes the longest to install at about a week.
-While you can stay in your home during installation, the noise can be a disruption.
-So, it’s important to get a clear estimate from your contractor and plan accordingly.
+- Timeframe – Keep in mind the installation time.
+Asphalt shingles usually take one to two days and materials like slate can take up to a week.
+While you can stay in your home during the installation process, the noise can be a disruption.
+It is important to get a clear estimate from your roofing contractor so you can plan accordingly.

-- Busy Season – The busy season for residential contractors is in the summer months.
-If you suspect you may need a new roof, get an inspection as early as you can to get on the schedule.
-Otherwise, you may be waiting months for your contractor to start the project.
+- Busy Season – The busy season for roofing contractors is in the summer.
+If you suspect you may need a new roof, get it inspected as early as you can to get on the schedule.
+Otherwise, you may be waiting months.

-- Choosing The Right Roof – There are several materials you can choose when installing new residential roofing.
-Discuss your options with a professional contractor to consider the cost, durability, material weight, and installation requirements for your project.
+- Choosing The Right Roof – There are several materials you can choose when installing a new residential roof.
+Discuss your options with a professional roofer to consider the cost, durability, material weight, and installation requirements of your new roof.

-- Peeling Off or Layering On – Some materials require you to remove the old one while others you can layer on top of an existing roof.
+- Peeling Off or Layering On – Some roof materials require you to remove the old roof while others you can layer on top of an existing roof.
 To comply with the building code, you are not allowed to have more than two shingle layers on your roof.
-However, whether to peel off or layer on is a decision that should be made with the help of a professional in the area.
+However, whether you choose to peel off or layer on is a decision that should be made with the help of a professional in the area

 FAQs About Residential Roof